StephenFluin/devfest-mn/README.md

 ## Pushing to GitHub

 Create a branch and push a pull request to GitHub.
-Once the PR has succesfully passed Travis tests, and has been approved and merged, the update will be automatically be pushed to GitHub pages `https://gdgtc.github.io/devfest/`.
+Once the PR has successfully built, and has been approved and merged, the update will be automatically be pushed to Firebase Hosting.

 ## Deploying to live http://devfest.mn website

-Run `tools/deploy.sh`

-## Common Errors

-If you see an 'HTTP Error: 401, Request had invalid authentication credentials.' error:
-- First try running `firebase login`

-If 'Already logged in as ..':
-- Run `firebase logout`
-- Run `firebase login` and supply credentials
-- Try re-running `tools/deploy.sh`

-## Further Help

-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Will happen automatically upon merge to main.